 Size 155 x 100cm, 5'1 x 3'3 ft

-Hand-made from wool.
-This rug contains approximately 139500 knots, and would have taken 23 days to weave and finish.
+Hand-made in Afghanistan from fine merino wool.
+This rug contains approximately387500 knots, and would have taken 65 days to weave and finish.

 Every pile rug has a nap so that the pile lies in one direction.
 This means there is a lighter end and and darker end for each rug which is why there are photographs from both ends.